Discovery of $T_{c\bar s 0}^a(2900)^{0,++}$ implies new charmed-strange pentaquark system: Decays of

 where $\alpha$ is an effective coupling constant, $c_{i}$ is the overlap, $m$ is the mass of initial state, $k$ is the momentum of final state in the rest frame of the initial state, and $\gamma_i$ is a factor depending on the decay processes to be discussed later.
 Since $(k/m)^{2}$ is of the order of $10^{-2}$ or even smaller, the contributions from higher partial-wave decays would be suppressed.
 Thus, we only consider the $S$-wave strong decays, whose widths are simplified as $\Gamma_{i}=\gamma_{i}\alpha k|c_{i}|^{2}$.
 The values of $k\cdot|c_{i}|^{2}$ for each decay channel are shown in Table \ref{csnnn}.

-According to the obtained $c\bar{s}nnn$ mass spectrum in Table \ref{csnnn}, we plot their relative positions associated with all possible rearranged decay channels in Fig. \ref{figcsnnn}.
-It can be seen that the $c\bar{s}nnn$ system has 10 possible two-body strong decay channels.
+According to the obtained $c\bar{s}nnn$ mass spectrum, we plot their relative positions associated with all possible rearranged decay channels in Fig. \ref{figcsnnn}.
+It can be seen that the $c\bar{s}nnn$ system has 10 possible two-body strong decay channels of $\Sigma_c^{(*)}K^{(*)}$, $\Lambda_cK^{(*)}$, $\Delta D_s^{(*)}$ and $ND_s^{(*)}$.
 The angular momenta (isospins) of the baryon-meson states are labeled by superscripts (subscripts) in the rearranged decay channels.
-If both the spin and the isospin of an initial pentaquark state are equal to the numbers in the superscript and subscript of a baryon-meson state respectively, this pentaquark could decay into the corresponding baryon-meson channel via the $S$-wave strong interaction.
+If both the spin and the isospin of an initial pentaquark state are equal to the numbers in the superscript and subscript of a baryon-meson state respectively, this pentaquark could decay into the corresponding baryon-meson channel via the $S$-wave strong interaction. {The vertical solid lines with arrows indicate the kinematically allowed decaying processes with the rearranged $S$-wave interactions.
+The orange and the black vertical lines correspond to the $nnn$-$c\bar{s}$ and $nnc$-$n\bar{s}$ modes, respectively. }

 All of the $I(J^{P})=1/2(1/2^-)$ pentaquark states can decay into $\Lambda_cK$.
 Except for the lowest lying state $\rm P_{c\bar{s}n^{3}}(2828)$, all the other $1/2(1/2^-)$ states can also decay into $ND_s$ and $\Sigma_cK$.
 Similarly, all the $3/2(1/2^-)$ states can decay into $\Sigma_cK$, while all the $1/2(3/2^-)$ and $3/2(3/2^-)$ states except for $\rm P_{c\bar{s}n^{3}}(2954)$ can decay into $\Sigma_c^*K$.
 Note that both the $\Sigma_c$ and $\Sigma_c^*$ totally decay into $\Lambda_c\pi$ which are easily reconstructed in experiments.
 Therefore, most of the $c\bar s nnn$ pentaquark states can be measured via either $\Lambda_cK$, $ND_s$, $\Sigma_cK$ or $\Sigma_c^*K$.
 These decaying properties might be helpful for experimental searches.